joseph-ravenwolfe/nitrogen/README.md

 end
 ```

 ## Seeding Fake Development Data

 You can use Fertilizers to generate fake data with the `factory_for` helper.
 Nitrogen uses [FactoryGirl](https://github.com/thoughtbot/factory_girl) behind
 the scenes to generate fake data.
 Nitrogen also provides access to
 [Forgery](https://github.com/sevenwire/forgery) to create fake data.

+Provide the `factory_for` helper the number of records to create with a list
+of environments you would like the factory to apply to.

 ```ruby
 # config/seeds/fertilizers/user_fertilizer.rb